 To build the “Tracker”, the data table containing filtered results was uploaded to the website of Chinese Antibody Society, which was build using WordPress system.
 We used WPDatatable Plugin to integrate the data table from backend to front end of the webpage.
-The integration established a connection between data source and website front end that allows real-time refreshing as the data are updated.
-On our “Tracker” website, we displayed the whole dataset, tabulated, and grouped them by the target, format and status of development.
-We also performed data visualization and analysis based on the key features of the collected antibody therapeutic information that are most relevant to the research and public society.
-These include visualization of the numbers of different targets, format and clinical status of the antibody therapeutics.
-In addition, we plotted the distribution of clinical status by country to visualize the progress of clinical trials among countries.
+On our “Tracker” website, the whole dataset was displayed as an interactive table, and grouped by the categories we defined above.
+We also performed data analysis and visualization based on the key features of the collected antibody therapeutic information that is most relevant to the scientific community and general public.
+These include the numbers of therapeutic targets, formats, and program development status of the antibody therapeutics.
+In addition, we plotted the distribution of program development status by country to track the progress of COVID-19 antibody therapeutics programs in different countries.

-Other functions of the “Tracker” or other potential analysis we can offer?
-(Weihan/Xing)
+Figure 1.Process of building the COVID-19 Therapeutic Antibody Tracker

 Data analysis and visualization

-To further elaborate the function of the “Tracker”, we performed data visualization and analysis based on the key features of the collected antibody therapeutic information that are most relevant to the research and public society.
-As shown in Figure 2, the “Tracker” is currently tracking # programs and molecules for COVID-19 interventions in preclinical and clinical development.
-Among the programs and molecules, # are targeting the SARS-COV-2 S protein. # were developed to target the host immune system for other diseases initially and now repurposed to treat COVID-19, which could alleviate some COVID-19 symptoms such as cytokine storm and inflammation instead of killing the viruses (Figure 2A).
-As shown in Figure 2B, over #% of these therapeutics are in conventional mAb format, and the rest are either in bi- or tri-specific Ab, single domain Ab, fusion protein, or mRNA formats.
+To further elaborate the function of the “Tracker”, we performed data visualization and analysis based on the key features of the collected antibody therapeutic information.
+As shown in Figure 2, the “Tracker” is currently tracking 147 programs and molecules for COVID-19 interventions from discovery to clinical development.
+Among the programs and molecules, 83 are targeting the SARS-COV-2 S protein as antiviral interventions by blocking virus entry.
+Sixty of the programs and molecules were developed to target the host immune system for other indications and now repurposed to treat COVID-19, by potentially alleviating COVID-19-related symptoms such as cytokine storm and inflammation instead of directly killing the viruses (Figure 2A).
+As shown in Figure 2B, over 80% of these therapeutics are in conventional antibody format, and the rest are in bi- or tri-specific antibody, single-domain antibody, polyclonal antibodies, fusion protein, and other (e.g. DARPin, mRNA-encoding mAb, radiotherapeutics) formats.

+Figure 2.
+Analysis of targets and formats of the therapeutics under development for COVID-19.
+(A) Distribution of therapeutic targets of therapeutic antibodies under development for COVID-19.
+(B).
+Distribution of the formats for therapeutics under development for Covid-19.
+The number of programs for each target and format are shown, followed by the proportion to the total number of all programs in paraphrase.
+Only the top five targets and formats by amounts are shown, the rest were populated in “Others” (see inlet tables for details).

-Among the programs and molecules we are tracking, over #% are in preclinical and discovery stages (Figure 3A).
-Notably, most of the current COVID-19 antibody therapeutic candidates in clinical trials are repurposing drugs aimed at other targets rather than the S protein.
-Majority of the ones that specifically target the virus are currently in preclinical development, except four antibody candidates in clinical trials are targeting the SARS-COV-2 S protein and blocking the virus entry (see detail information in “Tracker”).
-USA and China are the two pioneer countries in developing COVID-19 antibody therapeutics (Figure 3B).
+Among the programs and molecules we are tracking, over 60% are in discovery and preclinical stages (Figure 3A), including the majority of the ones that specifically target the SARS-COV-2 virus S protein and. blocking the virus entry.
+Four antibody candidates targeting the SARS-COV-2 S protein have entered clinical stages, including REGN-COV2 (Renegeron, three clinical trials in Phase 1/2/3), LY-CoV555 (Eli Lilly/AbCellela, two clinical trials in Phase 1 and 2), JS016 (Eli Lilly/Junshi, clinical trial in Phase 1), and TY027 (Tychan, clinical trial in Phase 1) (see detail information in “Tracker”).
+Other than these four programs, most of COVID-19 antibody therapeutic candidates in clinical trials are repurposing drugs aimed at other targets rather than the S protein.
+Levilimab, which was develop by BIOCAD to targets IL-6R, has been registered in Russia for the inhibition of cytokine storm caused by coronavirus infection.
+USA and China are the two leading countries in developing COVID-19 antibody therapeutics, followed by Canada, Germany, South Korea, UK, and France (Figure 3B).